 I know I couldn't.

-So how can you get angry and frustrated at your loved ones for not understanding if you don't explain it to them?!
+So how can you get angry and frustrated at your loved ones for not understanding how you feel if you don't explain it to them?

 Now I know that coping with chronic pain is hard.